Dawid-Dopierala/EDP-en-Finance/README.md

 # EDP-en-Finance
 Homeworks and final project done in the class "EDP en Finance" from M2MO (ex DEA Laure Elie) program at  Université de Paris.
 All the code is done in Python.

-The 1-st homework is about pricing european put options using iplicit, explicit and Cranck-Nicolson schemes and then some basic analysis of the speed of convergence.
+The 1-st homework is about pricing european put options using implicit, explicit and Cranck-Nicolson schemes and then some basic analysis of the speed of convergence.
 <br />
 The 2-nd homework is about pricing american put options using splitting schemes (iplicit, explicit and Cranck-Nicolson), and then using different methods for the obstacle problem: PSOR, relaxed PSOR, Newton, Brennan and Schwartz and one higher order splitting scheme.
 <br />